opinsys/pahvi/README.md

   * Uses Handlebars.js for both the server and client templating
   * Has buildin support for CSS live reloading
+  * Asset management.
+Do not ever use preminified assets.
+Piler will do that for us

 ## Directories